rtx-on/rtx-explore/README.md

 Path Tracing is a computer graphics Monte Carlo method of rendering images of three-dimensional scenes such that the global illumination is faithful to reality.
 In simple terms, a path tracer fires rays from each pixel, which would bounce off in many directions depending on the objects in the scene.
 If the ray is fortunate enough, it would hit an illuminating surface (lightbulb, sun, etc...), and would cause the first object it hit to be illuminated, much like how light travels towards our eyes.

+This faithfulness to the physical properties of light allows path tracing to generate significantly more photorealistic images.
+The difference is particularly noticeable in reflective and refractive surfaces

 # Features
 ### Dynamic loading of object files and their transformations through custom scene file format
 <p align="center">